ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Smaller Case/README.md

 <h2> Is it worth it?</h2>
 <p>Good question.
 I can't detect any major improvement with the movement so if you are happy with the original version, I wouldn't change it.
 If you fancy a smaller version, this is only 6.25mm smaller but why not try it.
 It only costs the price of the filament and 4 brass heat press inserts.</p>
+<h2>Update 17-March-2025 Base for smaller case</h2>
+<p>I've added an STL file for a base to fit the smaller case version.
+Birdy67 on printables pointed out that the original design base didn't fit well with the smaller case.
+As I don't use the base myself, but use homemade silicone feet on the Arduino plate, I hadn't realised that the changes to the case would also affect the base.</p>
+<p>Creating the base was easy as it was already part of the design and the modifications I made for the case were automatically reflected in the base so I just needed to export it.
+I have not printed it myself as I don't need it, so it is untested.</p>
+<p>I apologise to everyone that has encountered this issue.
+I hope this new part fulfils you needs.</p>